 19.1.
 In the event that the performance of any obligation under contract by either Educator Impact or the Customer is prevented due to an event of Force Majeure, neither party will be responsible to the other for failure or delay in performance of its obligations under this Agreement.
 Each party shall promptly notify the other parties of the occurrence of an event of Force Majeure.

 The laws of New South Wales govern this Agreement, and each party unconditionally submits to the exclusive jurisdiction of the courts of New South Wales, Australia.

-- 23.3 If the Australian Consumer Law applies to this agreement, nothing in this agreement excludes, restricts or modifies a guarantee, right, liability or remedy to the extent that to do so would render a term void or be a breach of the Australian Consumer Law.
+21.1.
+This Agreement is the entire agreement in relation to the subject matter between the parties and may not be amended or supplemented other than in writing signed by both parties.
+21.2.
+This Agreement supersedes all prior agreements and understandings between the parties in relation to the subject matter of this Agreement.
+21.3.If the Australian Consumer Law applies to this agreement, nothing in this agreement excludes, restricts or modifies a guarantee, right, liability or remedy to the extent that to do so would render a term void or be a breach of the Australian Consumer Law.

 If this Agreement is rendered invalid at any time by any provision contained in it, any such provision will to the necessary extent be excised from the Agreement and the remainder of both the clause and this Agreement will continue.